Vi bruger cookies til at forbedre Bookmate-webstedsoplevelsen og vores anbefalinger.

 Denne bog er ikke tilgængelig i streaming pt. men du kan uploade din egen epub- eller fb2-fil og læse den sammen med dine andre bøger på Bookmate.
 Hvordan overfører jeg en bog?

-Filled with winning anecdotes and moments of startling poignancy, Simpson's now classic memoir shows some of the most brilliant literary minds of the second half of the twentieth century at their brightest and most achingly human.
+Filled with winning anecdotes and moments of startling poignancy, Simpson’s now-classic memoir shows some of the most brilliant literary minds of the second half of the twentieth century at their brightest and most achingly human, and documents “a whole doomed generation of writers, the nights of wine, dancing, and brilliant talk giving way to paranoia, envy, madness, and death” (The Times Literary Supplement).

 Denne bog er ikke tilgængelig i øjeblikket